ArchipelagoMW/Archipelago/docs/network protocol.md

 | ------ | ----- | ------ |
 | keys | list\[str\] | Keys to retrieve the values for. |

+Additional arguments sent in this package will also be added to the [Retrieved](#Retrieved) package it triggers.

 ### Set
 Used to write data to the server's data storage, that data can then be shared across worlds or just saved for later.
 Values for keys in the data storage can be retrieved with a [Get](#Get) package, or monitored with a [SetNotify](#SetNotify) package.
 #### Arguments